pingcap/docs-tidb-operator/en/deploy-on-gcp-gke.md

 Before scaling out the cluster, you need to scale out the corresponding node pool so that the new instances have enough resources for operation.

-The following example shows how to scale out the `tikv` node pool of the `tidb` cluster to 6 nodes:
+The following example shows how to scale out the `tikv` node pool of the `tidb` cluster to have 6 nodes:

 {{< copyable "shell-regular" >}}